ianmilliken/portfolio/content/work/two_new_natives/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
   <p>Two New Natives hosts its images on community photography platforms like 500px and Flickr for social engagement.
-Their website synchronizes with these platfroms via API’s, so that when they create a new gallery on either one, it is automatically created on their site.</p>
+Their website synchronizes with these platfroms via APIs, so that when they create a new gallery on either one, it is automatically created on their site.</p>
 </c-revealer>

 <c-video url="https://streamable.com/1fd1b"></c-video>